You'll be surprised at the difference between bone broth and stock and broth.

 Difference between chicken stock and chicken broth

-Chicken stock uses chicken bones and vegetable scraps while chicken broth uses chicken meat, flavours, additives and preservatives to mimic chicken flavour.
+The difference between chicken stock and chicken broth is that chicken stock uses chicken bones and vegetable scraps while chicken broth uses chicken meat, flavors, additives and preservatives to mimic chicken flavour.

-Traditional chicken stock is cooked for 1 hour to all day while chicken broth is typically cooked for 45 minutes to one hour.
+The other difference is that traditional chicken stock is cooked from 1 hour to all day while chicken broth is typically cooked for 45 minutes to one hour.